maria1volcano/maria1volcano/README.md

 Currently studying computer engineering with interests in software development, artificial intelligence, cybersecurity, and product-oriented engineering.

-## Interests
+## Research Interests

-- AI products with real-world impact
-- Frontend engineering and UI/UX
-- Startups and hackathons
-- Cybersecurity and AI safety
-- Travel technology
-- Creative coding and visual interfaces
+- **Autonomous & Multi-Agent Systems:** Exploring how AI agents can collaborate, reason, and adapt in dynamic environments.
+- **Evolutionary & Adaptive AI:** Studying how evolutionary processes can drive agents to discover diverse and robust strategies beyond fixed training objectives.
+- **AI Security:** Exploring the intersection of AI and cybersecurity, particularly adversarial adaptation, robust agents, and automated red-teaming.
+- **Open-Ended & Self-Improving AI:** Interested in systems that can continuously discover new behaviors, strategies, and capabilities rather than optimizing toward a fixed objective.

 ## Currently